 - Ski, snowboard, snowshoe and fat bike rentals

 - Mountain Café

 Notable Events: Check out the Detroit Mountain website for upcoming events!

 Known across the country for their cross-country ski trails and home-baked cookies, Maplelag Resort is a winter outdoor enthusiast’s dream!
 Play outside as long as your heart desires with 70 km of trails for skiing, fat-tire biking and snowshoeing.
 Maplelag offers 60 km of groomed trails for skate and classic skiing.
 Fat-tire biking enthusiasts can bring their bikes to enjoy 15 km of trails.
 Feeling adventurous?
-Explore Maplelag’s ungroomed snowy acres with your own snowshoes or rent from the resort.
+Explore Maplelag’s ungroomed snowy acres with your own snowshoes.